“Lead us not into temptation…”

 This is where we need to address the role of the mind as a check and balance to regulate the moral imperatives of the demands of our body in general.
 A properly cultivated mind is able to hold in check the waywardness of some cells/organs to some extent.
 However, an uncultivated mind is at the mercy of various egregious cells/organs that are likely to lead the body into a precarious end.
 A well-grounded mind is an interim solution to temptations.

 In other words, what lead mankind into temptation are the various body cells and organs that are vying for total control of the human body at a particular point in time.
-A thorough knowledge of self and the world in which the human body lives is the antidote or girdle that can restraint the unguarded impetus of the human body parts.
+A thorough knowledge of self and the world in which the human body lives is the antidote or girdle that can restraint the unguarded impulses of the human body parts.

 The knowledge of how the body works based on the science of biology and psychology is the secret behind the successes of the art of salesmanship and marketing techniques.
 Using the open windows of our sense organs, sales and marketing gurus are able to TEMPT us into buying anything, both the needed and the useless.
 The department stores make use of special incense/perfumes to stimulate and attract the olfactory organs; spectacular arrangement of colours for the organ of vision; carefully selected sensuous music for the auditory organ; and soft psychedelic lighting to stimulate a cool and sensual feeling.
 With all these ‘psychobiology’ artefacts in place, clever entrepreneurs will definitely be smiling to the bank since the inflow of tempted customers who are ready to ‘willingly’ part with their money will never stop coming into the store.